-All positions for the Lobbyist component applications received by the Priority Deadline will be assigned by email by 5pm CST the next day.
-Lobbyist positions will be assigned based on the quality of application beginning the day after the priority deadline.
-If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis.
+All positions for the Lobbyist component applications received by 11:59pm the day registration opens will be assigned by email by 5pm CST the next day.
+Lobbyist positions will be assigned based on the quality of application beginning the day after registration opens.
+If any positions remain open after this, they will be assigned on a first come, first served basis.

-\There is a 2 person limit per school until after the Priority Deadline.
+There is a 2 person limit per school until the day after registration opens.